What is video in qualitative research?

 It brings insights to life by making it easy for respondents to deliver their thoughts and feelings through a medium they’re familiar and comfortable with, resulting in 6x more content than traditional open feedback.

-As well as this, Qualtrics Video Feedback features built-in AI-powered analytics that enables researchers to analyse and pull sentence-level topics and sentiment from video responses to see exactly how respondents feel at scale.
+As well as this, Qualtrics Video Feedback features built-in AI-powered analytics that enables researchers to analyze and pull sentence-level topics and sentiment from video responses to see exactly how respondents feel at scale.

 Qualtrics Video Feedback provides: